 'In A Rut'.
 New Art Work.

-The ongoing divides put upon us as a country over the result of the 2016 referendum to leave the European Union and with the nature of our political system as of 2019 fresh in our minds, left and right at odds, divisions within.
+The divides put upon us as a country over the result of the 2016 referendum set in process and leave the European Union and with the nature of our political system as of 2019 fresh in our minds.
+Left and right and those of a middling sort at odds, divisions within the nation were, as always but again highlighted .
 Choosing a side the question put, was now the reality.
 Driven by events or ideology a divide is where we are or is this a driven narrative heated by events on route?
 Accident, ill judged, choice, status quo preferred or opportunity?
 Parliament and Government at flux, functioning as intended or in need of reform.

-Adding the figure of 'Speaker of the House' John Bercow brings a yay and nay mindset to the viewer of the picture, a divide as such, the Executive and Parliament's internal push and pull .
+Adding the figure of 'Speaker of the House' 2009 to 2019 John Bercow, brings a yay and nay mindset to the viewer of the picture, a divide as such, the Executive and Parliament's internal push and pull .
 The workings of Parliament depicted by the Bercow figure next to Lenthall is installed among the dynamics of the picture as such.
 What is occurring outside Parliament's walls is reflected within its walls.

 On Bercow's decision to step down as speaker, in a tribute to Bercow, the leader of the Labour Party Jeremy Corbyn compared Bercow to William Lenthall in standing up for Parliament.

 "And in the traditions of the great (English Civil War) speaker Lenthall and others, you've stood up for Parliament when it has to be stood up for and I think we thank you for that.

 By no means was this the main idea behind this project, but it led us into thinking of adding an element of, divides as such in keeping with the nature of the project..